Skip to main content

 It’s a Mariamman temple to Mariam, Man!

 A colourful Hindu temple in the centre. of little India.
 Head down around 7.30 pm – 8 pm and watch the locals worship.
 The priests will happily invite you in and you can take some moments to sit and reflect on Hinduism and soak in the beauty of the temple.
-Shoes off, don’t openly take photos or video and be respectful.
+Shoes off don’t openly take photos or videos and be respectful.

 Street Art DIY Walking Tour: